egpheel/odin-bubble-sort/README.md

-# odin-bubble-sort
+# Bubble Sort
-Bubble Sort - An assignment for The Odin Project
+An assignment for The Odin Project